ADsaint13/MarketingAnalytics/README.md

 ### 1. ETL & Cleaning
 - Restored and cleaned raw data from a SQL Server (.bak) backup.
-- Used T-SQL scripts to normalize and prepare the dataset for analysis.
+- Used T-SQL scripts to normalise and prepare the dataset for analysis.

 ### 2. Data Enrichment
 - Performed **sentiment analysis** on customer reviews.